Skip to content

 "BLOCK_LIMIT""Blocks limit has been reached."Too many data blocks were involved in processing the query.
 This often results from querying a large time range or high-cardinality data.
 Consider narrowing the query scope.

-"METASTORE_DATA_MISSING""No data exists in your COS bucket for the given timeframe."The query timeframe points to archived storage, but there is no available metadata for this period.
+"METASTORE_DATA_MISSING""No data exists in your object storage bucket for the given timeframe."The query timeframe points to archived storage, but there is no available metadata for this period.
 Check that logs were archived and the dates are correct.

 "BUCKET_READ_FAILED""Failed to read from bucket."A general I/O error occurred while attempting to read archived data.
 This may be due to connectivity, permissions, or a corrupted file.